safaalasady/CPP-MISSA-DA-TEAM-Interview-Project-Submission/README.md

 - Summarize insights and present recommendations based on the results.

 Tools Used: Microsoft Excel | Python (Pandas, Matplotlib) | Tableau | Google Slides

+Note: To open the Python output, please download the .html file and open it in your web browser.